ivan-markov-666/Find-Missing-Number-In-Sortered-Array/README.md

 8. Read the readme.md file and comments inside the {root}/src/findMissingNumber.ts class for more details.

 ### Colorize the log:
-Because reading log data from the terminal is not easy, I colourize the messages for easy reading.
+Because reading log data from the terminal is not easy, I colorize the messages for easy reading.